Texas songwriting vets

 The Gourds are notorious for their haphazard lyrical subjects (ranging from Shakespeare to flatulence), and Haymaker! is no exception.
-Songwriters Kevin Russell and Jimmy Smith jumble together a wide range of stories
+Songwriters Kevin Russell and Jimmy Smith jumble together a wide range of stories—whores working the "Tex-Mex Mile," a "fossil contender"

 On previous albums, especially 2006's Heavy Ornamentals, the band has woven tongue-in-cheek contempt for its subjects into many of its stories, from a slew of inconsiderate cohabitators ("New Roommate"),